camunda-community-hub/community/extension-lifecycle.md

 ## Proof-of-Concept <img src="https://img.shields.io/badge/Lifecycle-Proof%20of%20Concept-blueviolet" alt="Violet purple Shields.io badge that reads Lifecycle: Proof of Concept">
 * Proof-of-Concept/experimental extensions are just that, ideas that community members would like to explore further.
 * They offer little support, nor do they promise any stability.
-* This label is most often applied to extensions that are used to validate a Proof-of-Concept for working with Camunda Platform 7 or Camunda Plaform 8, or for those interested in finding collaborators on a particular project that has the potential to grow into a Stable extension.
+* This label is most often applied to extensions that are used to validate a Proof-of-Concept for working with Camunda 7 or Camunda 8, or for those interested in finding collaborators on a particular project that has the potential to grow into a Stable extension.
 * To add this badge to your repository, add the following code at the top of your extension's README file: ```[![](https://img.shields.io/badge/Lifecycle-Proof%20of%20Concept-blueviolet)](https://github.com/Camunda-Community-Hub/community/blob/main/extension-lifecycle.md#proof-of-concept-)```

 ### Incubating <img src="https://img.shields.io/badge/Lifecycle-Incubating-blue" alt="Blue Shields.io badge that reads Lifecycle: Incubating">